jruillier/smartconstraints/README.md

 ```

 Add the `@CopyJavaxConstraints` annotation
-on a `package-info.java` in jour project,
+on a `package-info.java` in your project,
 where composed annotations will be generated.

 Add the `from` attribute to `@CopyJavaxConstraints`